thenukasiva/thenukasiva/README.md

 ### Welcome!
 I'm Thenuka 👋

+I'm a CS & BBA student at the University of Waterloo and Wilfrid Laurier University.

 🌱 I’m currently learning the MERN stack and exploring Android development.
 <br>
 👯 I’m looking to collaborate on building software programs that have a positive social impact!